Say hello to the latest addition in our “how to write a brief” series, where we’re looking at how to write a rebranding brief.

 - Brand refresh

-There are plenty of different rebranding projects out there.
-And a solid rebranding brief underpins them all.
+Regardless of your project requirements, a solid rebranding brief underpins them all.

 However, compared with a branding brief or RFP (request for proposal), the beauty of a rebranding brief is that you should hopefully have a much clearer idea of what you’re hoping to achieve this time round.